MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

     version: "0.0.1"
     author: "Karl Marx"
 ```

+**Repository types on the HF Hub:** Prompt template files can be shared in any HF repo type (dataset/model/space repo).
+We recommend sharing collections of prompt templates in dataset repos by default.
+See details [here](repo_types_examples.md).

 **Naming convention:** We call a file a *"prompt template"*, when it has placeholders ({{...}}) for dynamically populating the template similar to an f-string.
 This makes files more useful and reusable by others for different use-cases.
 Once the placeholders in the template are populated with specific variables, we call it a *"prompt"*.